 Favorite Expressions: “Holy Moley!”

 The issues listed here are each time Superman and Captain Marvel have squared off and fought each other in the comics regardless of the situation or plot.
 I will also explain each encounter in detail.
 Unfortunately, all fights and situations are not always so clear cut and I've tried my very best to be fair, objective and unbiased about the outcome of each battle.
 A "MATCH UP" is considered a round within a fight or face off confrontation.
 Since situations can be erratic in the story, there can be multiple outcomes between opponents in a fight.
 I will continually list each "MATCH UP" with a result and tally it.
 A "MATCH UP" will only result in a "WIN" if the losing character is rendered unconscious, teleported away against their will or immobilized in such a fashion that they are only freed by the other combatant or an ally.
 There may even be cases when a character gets a victory due to interference of their teammates, partners, etc. This may not be a definitive "WIN" but it will still be tallied against the losing opponent and explained so.
 When a character gets an "EDGE" result, they had the advantage at the end of the fight but the opponent may still be conscious or fighting on, so it will not be tallied against him.
 A "DRAW" result means no one was victorious during that encounter and a "NONE" or "UNKNOWN" result means there was no way a logical result could be given in that confrontation or situation from the two characters facing off.
-This result can occur for a number of reasons and will be explained in the text.
-At the end, I tallied up the totals so you can come to your own conclusions and be the judge to see who holds the overall edge in this legendary match up.
+These results can occur for a number of reasons and will be explained in the text.
+At the end, I tallied up the totals so you can come to your own conclusions and be the judge to see who holds the overall edge in this legendary battle.

 JUSTICE LEAGUE OF AMERICA #137 (1976)